 Skip to Content

-Using these tinned fish to cook easy budget-friendly meals can really help when you need to make a wholesome filling meal for the family.
+Using these tinned fish to cook easy, budget-friendly meals can help when you need to make a wholesome meal for the family.

-• Spicy and full of flavour the spicy(devilled) tuna stir-fry can be used as a filling for your toasted sandwiches or as a spread on your toasts.
+• Use as a sandwich filling or as a spread on your toast.

 • Make a few wraps for an easy picnic meal.

-• Use it as a spicy tuna pizza topping.
+• Use the tuna stir fry as a spicy tuna pizza topping.

 Sri Lankan canned fish curry.